 You just need a more effective method of downloading and auditing backlink profiles, both yours and your competitors’.

 Well, you asked, and we’ve got the answer!

 How to Download Backlinks and Get the Lowdown on the Competition

 Before you take a peek at the backlink profile of competitors, you must first look at your own backyard.

 Here’s how you can download your website’s backlink data for auditing purposes through Monitor Backlinks.
 (If you don’t have a Monitor Backlinks account yet, you can sign up for a free trial to follow along.)

 To download your own backlink data, you must first add your domain to your Monitor Backlinks account.

-After you add your domain, give Monitor Backlinks enough time to gather the data on your backlink profile.
-When done, head to the “Backlinks” tab to see your backlink profile in full view:
+After you add your domain, Monitor Backlinks will start to gather the data on your backlink profile.
+When done, head to the “Your Links” tab to see your backlink profile in full view: